Running PyPy in a virtualenv

 [PyPy 1.8.0 with GCC 4.4.3]

-Now we have a virtual environment named projectx based on pypy that we can use as just any other virtualenv.
+Now we have a virtual environment named projectx-pypy based on pypy that we can use as just any other virtualenv.

 Setup your project